Runways & Navaids

 All rates in Canadian Dollars and subject to 13% Harmonized Sales Tax (HST) – as per The District Municipality of Muskoka Bylaw No. 2016-48

-- No Charge for any aircraft less than 3,000 kg
+- No Charge for any aircraft with GTOW of 2,000 kg or less

-- No Charge for aircraft based at Muskoka Airport if less than 5,000 kg
+- No Charge for aircraft based at Muskoka Airport with GTOW of 4,000 kg or less

 - Fees levied for the first landing of each day only